stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 ## Grouping of Packets

 Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows.
 SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube" ,for lack of a better term) and associate information to these groups of packets.
-The simplest mechanisms for association would involve the addition of an identifier to each packet in a tube; current thoughts on the tradeoffs on requirements and constraints on this identifier space are given in {{tradeoffs-in-tube-identifiers}}.
+The simplest mechanisms for association would involve the addition of an identifier to each packet in a tube.
+The tube ID must be bi-directional to support state establishment and is scoped to the forward and backward five-tuple due to privacy concern.
+Current thoughts on the tradeoffs on requirements and constraints on this identifier space are given in {{tradeoffs-in-tube-identifiers}}.

 ## Endpoint to Path Signaling